kitt-browser/gesture-to-location/README.md

 ## Description

 The Gesture-to-Location extension allows user to create bookmarks bound to specific gestures.
-Drawing the gesture causes the browser to load the corresponding page.
+Drawing a gesture causes the browser to load the corresponding page.

 Only one-stroke gestures are supported.
 Be sure to read the Notes section below for other details about extension use.